ParitKansal/OOPS/README.md

 **Can we overload the constructor in a class?**

-Yes We can overload the constructor in a class in Java.
-Constructor Overloading is done when we want constructor with different constructor with different parameter (Number and Type).
+Yes, constructor overloading is done when we want to define multiple constructors with different parameters (number and type).

 **Can we overload the destructor in a class?**